 - II.I This indicator is identified as Core Output Indicator ECE2(ii) within Theme 2 (Environmental Protection and Enhancement) of the LDF Monitoring Framework attached at Annex A. - 11.2 The Government through the Climate Change Act 2008 is committed to the target to cut greenhouse gas emissions by 80% by 2050.
-Paragraph 94 of the NPPF states that local planning authorities should adopt proactive strategies to mitigate and adapt to climate change in line with the objectives and provisions of the Climate Change Act 2008.
-This should take full account of flood risk, coastal change and water supply and demand considerations. - 11.3 Paragraph 96 of the NPPF states that, in determining planning applications, local planning authorities should expect new development to: - comply with adopted Local Plan policies on local requirements for decentralised energy supply unless it can be demonstrated by the applicant, having regard to the type of development involved and its design, that this is not feasible or viable - take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption. - 11.4 In accordance with the guidance set out in the NPPF the City Council has adopted a Supplementary Planning Document, Building for Tomorrow Guidance on Sustainable Design and Construction, June 2013.
-This document provides guidance on achieving environmentally sustainable development and addressing life-long challenges when designing new schemes and improving existing buildings. - 11.5 This indicator will monitor all new developments to ensure they reach optimum energy efficiency in accordance with relevant Supplementary Planning Documents.
+Paragraph 149 of the NPPF states that plans should take a proactive approach to mitigating and adapting to climate change, taking into account the long term implications of flood risk, coastal change, water supply, biodiversity and landscapes and the risk of overheating from rising temperatures. - 11.3 Paragraph 153 of the NPPF states that, in determining planning applications, local planning authorities should expect new development to: - comply with adopted Local Plan policies on local requirements for decentralised energy supply unless it can be demonstrated by the applicant, having regard to the type of development involved and its design, that this is not feasible or viable; and - take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption. - 11.4 In accordance with the guidance set out in the NPPF the City Council has adopted a Supplementary Planning Document, Building for Tomorrow Guidance on Sustainable Design and Construction, June 2013. - I 1.5 This indicator will monitor all new developments to ensure they reach optimum energy efficiency in accordance with relevant Supplementary Planning Documents (as amended).